spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Overview

-Spectro Cloud supports provisioning kubernetes clusters in OpenStack, a modular cloud infrastructure that runs off standard hardware and is capable of running large pools of compute, storage, and networking resources managed and provisioned with refined authentication mechanisms.
+Spectro Cloud supports provisioning Kubernetes clusters in OpenStack, a modular cloud infrastructure that runs off standard hardware and is capable of running large pools of compute, storage, and networking resources managed and provisioned with refined authentication mechanisms.

 A Private Cloud Gateway needs to be set up within the environment, to facilitate communication between the Spectro Cloud management platform and the OpenStack environment.
 The gateway establishes a secure communication channel with the management console thereby eliminating the need for an incoming connection into the OpenStack environment.